ArranGravestock/blog/_posts/2019-02-16-funployment.md

 categories: pi raspberry raspberry-pi deployment codeship fun funployment node python
 ---

-# Interfacing With The Real World On Deploying

 ## Why tho'?

 When I started at ProdPad, my colleague had an idea about using a raspberry pi to interact with the real world so we could know when a deployment was successful.
 I thought to myself 'that's a cool idea, and it's super easy...'.
 But I only just started my new position and I was overwhelmed, so after 3-4 months, when the dust settled I decided that I had nothing better to do one weekend and threw something together in a few hours.